 Although all teachers are teachers of students with Special Educational Needs and Disability you may need to have contact with members of staff who will be particularly concerned with helping your child.

 Members of the Inclusion Team do not work with one child, as often happens in Primary School and their roles are varied for example in-class support, working with small groups or individuals, mentoring, physiotherapy and personal care.

-The Inclusion team consists of the SENDCo Mrs S. Clark and Mrs L. Wiseman (Inclusion Leader), in addition to Learning and Progress Assistants who provide in class support and Specialist Intervention caseworkers who provide 1:1 and small group support.
+The Inclusion team consists of the SENCo Mrs S. Clark and the Assistant SENCo Mrs L. Wiseman, in addition to Learning and Progress Assistants who provide in class support and Specialist Intervention caseworkers who provide 1:1 and small group support.

-You are also welcome to contact the SENDCo and make an appointment to meet throughout the year firstname.lastname@example.org.
-Termly reviews are held for all students on the SEN register where you will have chance to discuss and review your childs progress and meet with their keyworker.
+You are also welcome to contact the SENCo and make an appointment to meet throughout the year firstname.lastname@example.org.
+Termly reviews are held for all students on the SEN register where you will have chance to discuss and review your child’s progress.